 - Be able to demonstrate an understanding of key human resource areas including strategic human resource planning, job analysis, recruitment, selection, orientation, training, career development, performance appraisal, compensation, incentives, unionmanagement relations, diversity, succession planning and the role of human resources in the global organization. - 2.
-Be able to articulate the strategic role of human resources and its role and impact on organizational success. - Be able to prepare professional level written documents for multiple organizational purposes and directed to a variety of stakeholders. - Be able to systematically analyze organizational issues from a human resource perspective and recommend appropriate human resource solutions.

-5. Understand and articulate the impact of an organization's external environment on human resource management and be able to articulate how human resource management can help an organization respond to challenges from the external environment.
+Be able to articulate the strategic role of human resources and its role and impact on organizational success. - Be able to prepare professional level written documents for multiple organizational purposes and directed to a variety of stakeholders. - 4.
+Be able to systematically analyze organizational issues from a human resource perspective and recommend appropriate human resource solutions. - 5.
+Understand and articulate the impact of an organization's external environment on human resource management and be able to articulate how human resource management can help an organization respond to challenges from the external environment.

 Admission to the Human Resource Management certificate is granted by the department faculty on the basis of an evaluation of an applicant's complete file.
 Admission is limited by enrollment capacity.
-Students who have already been admitted into a UIS graduate degree program will automatically be admitted into the certificate program upon receipt of the change of curriculum program form.
-(Please see http://www.uis.edu/registration/forms/ for an online copy of the form.)
+Students who have already been admitted into a UIS graduate degree program will automatically be admitted into the certificate program upon receipt of the Change of Curriculum form.
 Students who are not currently admitted into a UIS graduate degree program must provide the following: